Shoppers’ annual grocery bills ‘to rise by £380’

 Shoppers are increasingly swapping branded items for cheaper own-label products as they look to manage their budgets, according to the research.

-It found that sales of branded products fell by 1% in the 12 weeks to June 12, while own-label sales rose by 2.9% and value own-label lines surged by 12%.
+It found that sales of branded products fell by one per cent in the 12 weeks to 12 June, while own-label sales rose by 2.9 per cent and value own-label lines surged by 12 per cent.

 Fraser McKevitt, head of retail and consumer insight at Kantar, said sales of own-label lines have been “boosted by Aldi and Lidl’s strong performances, both of whom have extensive own-label repertoires”.